curityio/istio-demo-installation/README.md

 ## View Ingress Details

-Istio requires different ingress components to a base Kubernetes install.\
+Istio uses different ingress components with richer options than the base Kubernetes ingress.\
 This includes use of Gateway / Virtual Service / Destination Rule components:

 - [Gateway](./base/gateway.yaml)